MHShayek/mayevan/README.md

-# A Django project with Python3 and PostgreSQL.
-Finally deployed to Heroku.
+# A Django project using Django, Python3, PostgreSQL and Deployed to Heroku.